 In July 2015, Wintershall also took over the operatorship of a second license in the province of Neuquén: Bandurria Norte (100 percent participating interest).
 Wintershall started there a second shale oil project.
-The wells in the 107-square-kilometer block are targeting promising shale rock in the Vaca Muerta formation, which is burried in a depth between 2,700 and 3,000 meters.
+The wells in the 107-square-kilometer block are targeting promising shale rock in the Vaca Muerta formation, which is buried in a depth between 2,700 and 3,000 meters.

 The exploration and production of unconventional resources poses major technological challenges.
 Wintershall is in an excellent position to master these challenges owing to its many decades of experience in environmentally responsible and efficient production from complex reservoirs, and thanks to its specialist technological expertise in the production of tight gas in Germany.

 The target The Vaca Muerta formation

 The wells in the Bandurria Norte block are targeting the geological Vaca Muerta formation, which extends across the central Argentine province of Neuquén.
 Vaca Muerta forms one of the largest shale gas and shale oil formations worldwide.
 At a depth of close to 3,000 meters, the formation covers an area of 30,000 square kilometers, which is approximately the size of Belgium.
 These layers of rock are between 150 and 600 meters thick and have a high organic carbon content.
 The technical characteristics of the Vaca Muerta shale are similar to the shale rock already exploited in the USA.

 Bandurria Norte The pilot phase

 Following a comprehensive analysis of the rock formation with the aid of a 3D seismic system, a vertical technology well was drilled.
-It provided important information about the properties of the oil and and the reservoir.
+It provided important information about the properties of the oil and the reservoir.
 Wintershall launched a similar project with two vertical and four horizontal wells in the nearby Aguada Federal block back in 2015.
 Wintershall is now benefiting from the experienced gained there in developing Bandurria Norte.